Battle of Évora (1808): Rebellion

 By the spring of 1808, Junot's position in Portugal was relatively secure.
 He had been reinforced by 4,000 troops which more than replaced the men who died during the hard marches of the invasion.
-Of the three French-allied Spanish divisions that had supported Junot's invasion, General Solano's troops had returned to Andalusia.
-However, General Caraffa stayed on in the Lisbon area with 7,000 Spaniards and General Belesta occupied Porto (Oporto) with 6,000 more.
+Of the three French-allied Spanish divisions that had supported Junot's invasion, General Francisco Solano's troops had returned to Andalusia.
+However, General Juan Carrafa stayed on in the Lisbon area with 7,000 Spaniards and General Domingo Belestá occupied Porto with 6,000 more.
 Portugal remained quiet because her army was disbanded or integrated into the Portuguese Legion sent away from Portugal to fight for Napoleon, her ruling classes had mostly fled to Brazil, and her civil authorities submitted too readily to the French yoke.

 Because Portugal's ports were closed by the British blockade, her wines could no longer be sold to England nor could her goods be traded to Brazil.
 The French put 10,000 persons to work in the arsenal and shipyard, but Lisbon soon filled with large numbers of unemployed people who thronged the streets begging for alms.
-A message from Napoleon arrived in May ordering Junot to send 4,000 troops to Ciudad Rodrigo to support Marshal Bessières in the north of Spain and 8,000 more to link up with General of Division Dupont in Andalusia.
+A message from Napoleon arrived in May ordering Junot to send 4,000 troops to Ciudad Rodrigo to support Marshal Jean-Baptiste Bessières in the north of Spain and 8,000 more to link up with General of Division Pierre Dupont de l'Étang in Andalusia.
 These were the last instructions to reach Portugal from Paris.

 The Spanish Dos de Mayo Uprising against the French completely altered the situation.
-When news of the revolt reached Porto on 6 June, Belesta seized as prisoners the governor of the city General of Division Quesnel, his staff, and his 30-man escort.
+When news of the revolt reached Porto on 6 June, Belestá seized as prisoners the governor of the city General of Division François Jean Baptiste Quesnel, his staff, and his 30-man escort.
 The Spanish general assembled Porto's leaders and urged them to form a government to resist the French.
 Loyally obeying the orders of the Galician Junta, Belesta marched his troops away to join the Spanish armies.
 For over a week after the Spanish troops left, Porto's leaders did nothing.
 Some even sent secret letters to Junot, professing their loyalty, and the military governor took down the national flag from the citadel.
 But, finding the occupation forces gone, Trás-os-Montes Province rose in revolt between 9 and 12 June.
-At Bragança, retired General Manoel Jorge Gomes de Sepúlveda was selected as the commander, while Colonel Francisco Silveira|Silveira was chosen to lead at Vila Real.
+At Bragança, retired General Manoel Jorge Gomes de Sepúlveda was selected as the commander, while Colonel Francisco Silveira was chosen to lead at Vila Real.